Recent Searches

 Are private or unlisted playlists supported?

-Currently, the tool only supports public YouTube playlists.
-The YouTube API does not provide access to private or unlisted playlists without specific authorization from the playlist owner.
+No, the tool only supports public playlists.
+The YouTube API does not expose private or unlisted playlists to third-party apps without the owner's authorization.

 Why am I getting a 'Playlist not found' error?

-This usually occurs if the playlist is set to 'Private' rather than 'Public', or if the link is a 'YouTube Mix' (which is dynamic).
-Please ensure the playlist is a standard public playlist.
+This usually means the playlist is set to private, or the link is a 'YouTube Mix' (which is generated on the fly and has no fixed contents).
+Make sure you're using a standard public playlist URL.

 Can I calculate the duration at 1.5x or 2x speed?